 A luxating patella can also be a result of trauma.

-The condition affects primarily small dogs, especially breeds such as Boston terrier, Chihuahua, Pomeranian, miniature Poodle and Yorkshire terrier.
-Large breed dogs can also be affected, with Shar-Peis, Flat-coated Retrievers, Akitas and Great Pyrenees now considered predisposed to this disease.
+The condition affects primarily small dogs, especially breeds such as Boston Terriers, Chihuahuas, Pomeranians, Miniature Poodles and Yorkshire Terriers.
+Large breed dogs can also be affected, with Shar-Peis, Flat-Coated Retrievers, Akitas and Great Pyrenees considered to be predisposed to this disease.